WinzarH/LikertMakeR/README.md

   1. they are in common usage and easily understood,

+  2. In practice, all measures are bounded by the constraints of the measurement device, meaning that they also have upper and lower boundaries and discrete units of measurement, which means that:

-  2. results and conclusions drawn from technically-correct non-parametric statistics are _(almost)_ always the same as for parametric statistics for such data. <br />
+  3. results and conclusions drawn from technically-correct non-parametric statistics are _(almost)_ always the same as for parametric statistics for such data. <br />
 [D'Alessandro _et al._ (2020)](https://cengage.com.au/sem121/marketing-research-5th-edition-dalessandro-babin-zikmund)
 argue that a summated scale, made with multiple items, "approaches" an interval scale measure.

 Likert-scale items, such as responses to a single 1-to-5 agree-disagree question, should not be analysed by professional or responsible researchers.